ARCHER2-HPC/archer2-docs/docs/end-of-service-2026/data.md

 ```

 !!! important "NSCDS not on compute nodes"
     The NSCDS is not available on the ARCHER2 compute nodes.
+It is available on the
+    ARCHER2 login nodes and the data analysis nodes available via the "serial" QoS.

 ### Organising your data on the NSCDS

-As the NSCDS will be available across multiple services, you may wish to create an `archer2`
+As the NSCDS will be available across multiple services, we advise that you create an `archer2`
 subdirectory in your space to ensure that your ARCHER2 data does not get accidentally overwritten
 or confused with data you generate on other services where NSCDS is available.